murkl/arch-os/docs/README.md

 ## Rescue & Recovery

-If you need to rescue your Arch Linux in case of a crash, **boot from an Arch ISO device** and follow these instructions.
+If you need to rescue your Arch OS in case of a crash, **boot from an Arch ISO device** and follow these instructions.

 ### 1. Disk Information